 Address: Sparkassenstraße 10, Altstadt-Lehel

-Getting front and centre in Munich doesn’t get easier than staying at the lovely 4-star Platzl Hotel Superior.
-Located just minutes from Marienplatz, Hofbräuhaus, Viktualienmarkt—and plenty other top attractions—Platz Hotel Superior occupies one of the best locations in Altstadt among Munich hotels.
+Getting front and center in Munich doesn’t get easier than staying at the lovely 4-star Platzl Hotel Superior.
+Located just minutes from Marienplatz, Hofbräuhaus, Viktualienmarkt—and plenty of other top attractions—Platz Hotel Superior occupies one of the finest locations in Altstadt.

 Rooms include all the usual amenities you’d expect from a luxury hotel: free WiFi, flat-screen TVs, soundproofing, and modern bathrooms.

 For pure relaxation, end your day in the Platz’s spa, featuring a sauna and a steam room.
-A fitness centre is also available for guests who want to sweat out their Weißbier intake.
+A fitness center is also available for guests who want to sweat out their Weißbier intake.

 Hotel Torbräu